stefanhans/distributed-contexting/why/PITCHME.md

 ## We are on the way!

-- from cloud to ipfs |
+- cloud -> ipfs |
-- from data silos to data exchange (Ocean Protocol) |
+- data silos -> decentralized data exchange |
-- from blockchain to ethereum |
+- cryptocurrencies -> blockchain-based computing |

 +++